ana-v1/mdt2022/README.md

 # Master's degree thesis - **Detection of Cyberbullying on Social Media**

-This repository contains the code for model training used in creation of my master's thesis.
+This repository contains the code for model training used in the creation of my master's thesis.

-The data the model predicts and learns on consits of users' tweets.
+The data the model predicts and learns on consists of users' tweets.
 The tweets are divided into 6 classes - not bullying, and bullying, which is further classified into types:
 - age
 - ethnicity
 - religion